frab/frab/README.md

 You may want to try to use frab regardless, but be warned, that it may be a rocky ride.

-That being said, frab has been used to organize FrOSCon 2011, a conference with more than 100 talks (and as many speakers) in more than 5 parallel tracks (plus devrooms) over 2 days.
+That being said, frab has been used to organize FrOSCon since 2011, a conference with more than 100 talks (and as many speakers) in more than 5 parallel tracks (plus devrooms) over 2 days.

+The [frab wiki](https://github.com/frab/frab/wiki) hosts a list of conferences using frab.

 ## Installing